Tbay005/SecretOS/README.md

 # SecretOS
 I am working open source apps that help people stay anonymous.
 I am working with a small group of developers.
 Thank you for all your support!

+Feb, 2, 2020: IMPORTANT: Medium
+DetectiveFile will be released on Valintines day on Feb, 14, 2020.
+On Feb, 8, 2020 DetecitiveFile ALPHA will be realsed and DETCTIVEFILE is going to follow.

 Jan, 18, 2020:
 DetectiveFile is a collabritive terminal add-on used for anything from pentration testing or helping you stay orginized.
 This first edition will be a little messy because this is my first project.
 It will still be disbatched on Feb, 05, 2020. (ver.
 1)